Are you on the lookout for the best dog food for picky eaters?

 Since dog food is sold by weight, fillers with nearly no nutritional value are used to bulk it out.
 But what exactly are these fillers?

-Some examples include cereal byproducts, soybean, oat and peanut hulls, modified corn starch and corn bran, citrus pulp, straw, and even feathers.
+Examples include cereal byproducts, soybean, oat and peanut hulls, modified corn starch and corn bran, citrus pulp, straw, and even feathers.

 How to Encourage a Picky Eater